edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 45 89
 ```

-Where the first line indicates the number of points in the file.
+the first line indicates the number of points in the file.
 Inside the data folder there are many test cases to play around.

-You can also use random generator functions to generate the points at random.
+You can also use a random generator functions to generate the points at random.
 Search for the following snippets of code to
 use them

 [a snippet of the code inside fastSearchCollinearPoints.py]